shahern004/CRUSTy-Core/Documentation/Dev Progress/context-summary.md

-# Next Task: Documentation Streamlining and QEMU Emulation Enhancement
+# Next Task: Hardware Abstraction Layer Implementation

-## Task Context (3/7/2025)
+## Task Context (3/8/2025)

-### Documentation Streamlining

-We've successfully streamlined the project documentation to enhance workflow and provide better context:

-- Created a central Documentation/README.md that serves as a unified documentation index
+### QEMU Emulation Enhancement Progress

+We've made significant progress in enhancing the STM32H573I-DK QEMU emulation.
+After implementing the organic QEMU approach, resolving CPU configuration discrepancies, and improving terminal output visibility, we now have a consistent and reliable environment for QEMU emulation:

+- Successfully standardized CPU configuration to consistently use Cortex-M33 across all configuration files and scripts
-- Consolidated QEMU documentation into a comprehensive QEMU_Unified_Guide.md
+- Consolidated multiple QEMU scripts into two simplified scripts with built-in logging:
-- Created a unified Embedded_Unified_Guide.md that combines STM32H573I-DK migration and embedded integration information
-- Implemented development context templates for different types of tasks
-- Added documentation status tracking to improve visibility

-The new documentation structure provides:

-- Better organization by purpose rather than location
-- Reduced redundancy across multiple documents
-- Enhanced context for development tasks
-- Improved onboarding for new developers
+  - `simple-qemu.ps1`: Comprehensive script for QEMU operations
-- Clearer relationships between different documentation components

-### QEMU Emulation Enhancement

-We've successfully configured Zephyr QEMU for emulating the STM32H573I-DK application.
-After encountering several challenges with CPU compatibility, we've implemented a working solution:

-- Initially attempted to use the STM32H573I-DK board configuration with QEMU, but encountered issues with CPU_CORTEX_M7 and CPU_CORTEX_M33 configurations
-- Discovered that the installed QEMU version has limited support for Cortex-M CPUs (only Cortex-M3 for mps2-an385 and Cortex-M7 for other machines)
-- Changed approach to use the qemu_cortex_m3 board target, which is specifically designed for QEMU emulation
-- Successfully built and ran the application in QEMU using this approach
+  - `hardware-tool.ps1`: Placeholder script for future hardware operations
+- Created a dedicated "logs" folder for consistent log file storage
+- Fixed issues with terminal output visibility in Act mode
+- Implemented robust error handling and logging in all scripts

 The current configuration includes:

 - A basic Zephyr application that can run in QEMU
-- PowerShell script (run-qemu.ps1) for building and running the application
-- Configuration to use the qemu_cortex_m3 board target with the mps2-an385 machine

-After analyzing the current implementation, we've identified several areas for improvement and created a detailed plan to enhance the STM32H573I-DK QEMU emulation.

-## Development Plan

-### Documentation Maintenance

-- Continue to update the unified documentation as the project evolves
-- Ensure new features and components are properly documented
-- Maintain the documentation index to reflect the current state of the project
-- Update development context templates as needed

-### QEMU Emulation Enhancement

-We will enhance the STM32H573I-DK QEMU emulation through the following phases:

-#### Phase 1: CPU Configuration Standardization

-- Resolve CPU configuration discrepancies between Kconfig.board (CPU_CORTEX_M33) and Kconfig.defconfig (CPU_CORTEX_M7)
-- Update board.cmake to use the appropriate CPU type
-- Update run-qemu.ps1 to use the correct machine for the selected CPU

-#### Phase 2: Hardware Abstraction Layer

-- Create a dedicated HAL module with hardware-agnostic API
-- Implement abstractions for GPIO, UART, and other peripherals
-- Support both QEMU and real hardware through the same interface
-- Add runtime detection capabilities where possible

-#### Phase 3: Application Enhancement

-- Improve console output with detailed logging and visual indicators
-- Enhance LED functionality with sophisticated patterns and visual feedback
-- Add button input simulation in QEMU
-- Implement timer-based demonstrations to showcase functionality

-#### Phase 4: Dual-Target Build System

-- Enhance the build system for better dual-target support
-- Improve conditional compilation structure
-- Update run-qemu.ps1 with support for enhanced features
-- Create helper scripts for building and testing

-#### Phase 5: Documentation

-- Document architecture differences between Cortex-M3 and Cortex-M33
-- Create a peripheral compatibility chart
-- Provide comprehensive testing guidance

-## Implementation Considerations
+- Simplified PowerShell scripts for building and running the application
+- Consistent configuration using the stm32h573i_dk board target with the mps2-an500 machine
+- Proper support for the Cortex-M33 CPU used in the actual STM32H573I-DK hardware
+- Reliable logging to ensure output is visible to tools like Cline Claude

+With Phase 1 (CPU Configuration Standardization) completed and the terminal output visibility issues resolved, we're now ready to move on to Phase 2: Hardware Abstraction Layer implementation.

+## Next Development Phase: Hardware Abstraction Layer

+The Hardware Abstraction Layer (HAL) will provide a consistent API for accessing hardware peripherals across both QEMU and real hardware environments.
+This will enable developers to write code that works seamlessly in both environments without requiring significant changes.

+### Key Objectives

+1. Create a dedicated HAL module with hardware-agnostic API
+2. Implement abstractions for GPIO, UART, and other peripherals
+3. Support both QEMU and real hardware through the same interface
+4. Add runtime detection capabilities where possible

+### Implementation Plan

+1. **Create HAL Header Files**:

+   - Define hardware-agnostic interfaces for GPIO, UART, and other peripherals
+   - Create clear abstraction boundaries between application code and hardware-specific code
+   - Design API that works consistently across both environments

+2. **Implement QEMU-Specific HAL**:

+   - Create implementations of the HAL interfaces for the QEMU environment
+   - Use Zephyr's device drivers and APIs to access simulated hardware
+   - Add QEMU-specific optimizations and workarounds

+3. **Implement STM32H573I-DK-Specific HAL**:

+   - Create implementations of the HAL interfaces for the real hardware
+   - Use STM32CubeH5 HAL or Zephyr's STM32 drivers to access hardware
+   - Ensure compatibility with the QEMU implementation

+4. **Add Runtime Detection**:
+   - Implement mechanisms to detect the current environment (QEMU vs real hardware)
+   - Create factory functions to instantiate the appropriate HAL implementation
+   - Add fallback mechanisms for unsupported features

+### Implementation Considerations

 - Focus on creating a consistent API that works across both environments
 - Use conditional compilation (#ifdef QEMU) only when absolutely necessary